Jer-Tran/birthday-attack/README.md

 For example, I looks very similar to l, so we try recursive cases to see which results in a longer match.

 Be warned, it's performance intensive with this implementation, especially with higher character hit rates

+### May be changed to encompass all programs I've personally written to perform security attacks, so may change the structure as a whole in-time